 If you’re already used to running with a headband in warmer weather, you may prefer a cold-weather, ear-warming headband instead of a set of ear warmers or earmuffs.
 This is our top choice for a reflective ear warmer headband.

 Safety is as important as keeping your ears snug in the winter.
-Light is generally a little less, so a reflective element is a good idea to increase your safety on the road.
-This headband is super easy to use and unisex, so anyone can wear it.
+There are fewer hours of sun that time of year, so a reflective element is a good idea to increase your safety on the road.
+This headband is unisex super easy to use, so anyone can wear it.

 It’s crafted from a soft fleece knit fabric, so there should be no irritation of the skin or hairline.
 The material is also wind and water-resistant and makes use of MotionDry technology to wick away sweat at the same time, keeping your dry.